 - 1 medium Potato, cut into 8 pieces (optional)

-- In a measuring cup, mix ¼ yogurt, ½ cup warm water, and baking soda.Into a food processor, add flour, 2 tsp coriander, ⅛ tsp red pepper, and 1 tsp salt.
+- In a measuring cup, mix ¼ yogurt, ½ cup warm water, and baking soda.Into a food processor, add flour, coriander, red pepper, and salt.
 Process about 10 seconds to combine.
 With the motor on, pour yogurt mixture through the feed tube.
 Continue processing for 4 minutes turning the food processor off-and-on every 20 seconds.
 The batter should be light and fluffy like a cake batter.
 Let batter rest on the counter, covered, for at least 2 hours.Preheat oil to 325°F (165°C).
 Place a large bowl filled with 6 cups of cold water nearby.
 Mix in a pinch of baking soda.
 Fry 16 dumplings at a time by spooning out a heaping teaspoon of batter and pushing it into the hot oil with a wooden spoon.
-Fry, turning, until they become golden brown, about 4-5 minutes total.
-Immediately remove them to the cold water with a slotted spoon.
-Make 2 more batches the same way.
+Fry, turning, until they become golden brown, about 4-5 minutes.
+Immediately drop them into the cold water with a slotted spoon.
+Continue making more batches the same way.
 While 1 batch is cooking, transfer soaking dumplings to another bowl with a slotted spoon.
 Shake off any excess water.
-Once final batch has made its way to the bowl with the others, set aside.
+Once final batch has made its way to the water bowl and then to the bowl with the others, set aside.

 Make the Sauce

-- Thoroughly mix 2 cups yogurt, 6 cups water, ⅔ cup chickpea flour, turmeric, ½ tsp red pepper, and 1 tbsp salt in a large bowl.
-Heat ¼ cup of oil in a deep saucepan or soup pot.
+- Thoroughly mix remaining yogurt, water, ⅔ cup chickpea flour, turmeric, ½ tsp red pepper, and 1 tbsp salt in a large bowl.
+Heat ghee or oil in a deep saucepan or soup pot.
 When oil is very hot, carefully add the mustard seeds until they turn grey, a few moments.
 Turn heat down a little and add cumin seeds.
 After 10 seconds, quickly add coriander powder.
 Stir and add the yogurt mixture or, if adding onions and/or potatoes, stir them in the spices first for about 5 minutes and then add the yogurt mixture.
 Bring to a boil stirring constantly from separating.

 - Lower heat to medium-low.
 Add dumplings and gently stir to mix.
 Simmer for 45 minutes.
 Check for sticking and stir occasionally.
 Right before Kadhi is finished cooking, make a "tadka" by heating ¼ ghee in a small saucepan or the microwave.
 Remove from heat and stir in 2 tsp red pepper or, for the heat challenged, 2 tsp paprika.
 To serve, transfer to a serving bowl, drizzle tadka over the top, and stir just once.
 Serve immediately with white rice on the side.